matheusbarria/agnostic-event-rooms/README.md

 # trivia-game
+Install all of the dependencies:
-pip install -r requirements.txt
+`pip install -r requirements.txt`

-To start the server, run:
+and then to start the server, run:
 `
 uvicorn server:app --reload
 `